TurtleEngr/gitproj/doc/user-doc/git-proj.md

 If there is no -a option, you will be prompted for the settings.
 See the OPTION section for details.

-When the local and remote git repos are setup, all the setings will be saved to \[project\]/.git/config and \[project\]/.gitproj
+When the local and remote git repos are setup, all the settings will be saved to \[project\]/.git/config and \[project\]/.gitproj

 # OPTIONS

 - **-a**

-    The -a option will automattically run the whole init process with default settings.
+    The -a option will automatically run the whole init process with default settings.
 The other options can be defined to override the default settings.